Italian Studies, B.A.

 Fieldwork and Research Opportunities

 Beyond the classroom, the Italian program offers several opportunities to enrich classroom learning.
-La Tavola Italiana (The Italian Table) meets weekly at SLU's Center for Global Citizenship to provide casual conversation opportunities to all students at SLU.
+La Tavola Italiana (The Italian Table) meets weekly at SLU's Center for Global Citizenship to provide informal conversation opportunities to all students at SLU.
 Italian movie nights give students a chance to learn about daily life in Italy as well as cultural and historical topics.
-The student-directed Italian Club also hosts a variety of activities including cooking classes, Bocce games and outings.
+The student-directed Italian Club also hosts a variety of activities, including cooking classes, Bocce games and outings.

 A wide variety of study abroad programs in Italy are available for students of Italian, including study at the Spring Hill College Italy Center in Bologna, the Sant'Anna Institute in Sorrento, the Babilonia Center in Taormina, the Loyola University Rome Campus and the Villa Nazareth in Rome.

 An undergraduate degree in Italian studies prepares students for many rewarding careers.
 Opportunities are rich in fields such as literature, performing arts, cinema, design, politics, sports, fashion and industry.
 Hundreds of American companies operate in Italy.
 Students might pursue a career as a(n):

 Saint Louis University also accepts the Common Application.